BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 The *essence of technology* as *enframing* (*Gestell*) is in its manner of *revealing* and *concealing*.
 It is a way in which we encounter entities generally, including nature, ourselves, and, indeed, everything.
-Heidegger claims that the *Gestell*, which becomes pervasively evident in our times with the advent of such technologies as the nuclear bomb, has been operating and developing itself from long ago, being itself the root of modern science’s instrumental character and its understanding of nature in terms of measurable extension.
+Heidegger claims that the *Gestell*, which becomes pervasively evident in our times with the advent of such technologies as the nuclear bomb, has been operating and developing itself from long ago, being itself the root of modern science's instrumental character and its understanding of nature in terms of measurable extension.
 This implies that technological entities have their distinct form of presence, persistence, and relationships between parts and wholes.
 They have their unique ways of presenting themselves and the world in which they exist---technology is about dominance and control.
 However, the heart of the issue lies not in any specific machine, process, or resource.